ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to properly use virtual threads

 Virtual threads almost fully support the API and semantics of the pre-existing _Thread_ class.
-But this abstraction essentially shifts the problem of handling thread blocking from the programmer to the Java runtime environment.
+But this abstraction essentially shifts the problem of handling thread blocking from the programmer to the Java virtual machine.
 To get real performance gains in concurrent applications, the programmer must know the details of their implementation (or at least the rules of thumb for when virtual threads can be used and when not).

 ### Write blocking synchronous code in the thread-per-task style

-Blocking a platform thread needlessly keeps the operand system thread (a relatively limited resource) from doing useful work.
+Blocking a platform thread needlessly keeps the operand system thread (a limited resource) from doing useful work.
 Therefore, non-blocking asynchronous frameworks (Lightbend Akka Streams, Pivotal Project Reactor, Netflix RxJava, etc.) have been developed to reduce thread blocking and increase CPU resource utilization.
 However, their disadvantage is a more complex concurrent model, which makes it harder for programmers to develop, debug, and understand such code.
 Such non-blocking asynchronous frameworks that use their techniques of preventing thread blocking would not benefit much from using virtual threads.

-In contrast, blocking a virtual thread is cheap and encouraged.
+In contrast, blocking a virtual thread is cheap and even encouraged.
 It allows virtual threads to write blocking synchronous code in a simple thread-per-request style.
 This allows developers to create simpler but still effective concurrent code.

 The following non-blocking asynchronous code won't get much benefit from using virtual threads, because the _CompletableFuture_ class already manages blocking operation system threads: